andrekirst/ValidationFramework/docs/README.md

 # ValidationFramework

-The Validation Frameowrk is a framework to validate a single or bulk input.
+The Validation Framework is a framework to validate a single or bulk input.

 ## Sonarqube-Status